jhower786/imathas_web_guide/index.md

 <ul class="accordion" data-accordion="">
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-1-1" aria-expanded="false">Setting up an iMathAS Instructor Account</a>
         <div class="content" id="panel-1-1">
            An iMathAS instructor account is required to use live poll.
 The account is always free.
-If you already have an instructor account, do not setup another one, simply log in here: <a href="https://imathas.fiu.edu/">iMathAS Instructor Login</a>
+If you already have an instructor account, do not setup another one, simply log in here: <a href="https://imathas.fiu.edu/">iMathAS Instructor Login</a> <br>
-           If you forgot your password or want to reset it, go here: <a href="https://imathas.fiu.edu/forms.php?action=resetpw">Password Reset</a>
+           If you forgot your password or want to reset it, go here: <a href="https://imathas.fiu.edu/forms.php?action=resetpw">Password Reset</a> <br>
-           If you forgot your username, then look it up here: <a href="https://imathas.fiu.edu/forms.php?action=lookupusername">Username Lookup</a>
+           If you forgot your username, then look it up here: <a href="https://imathas.fiu.edu/forms.php?action=lookupusername">Username Lookup</a> <br>
+           To establish your instructor account for the first time, make a request here: <a href="https://imathas.fiu.edu/newinstructor.php">Instructor Account Request</a> <br>
            <img max-width="50%" src="./img/Picture1.png" alt="sample picture" style="margin-left: auto; margin-right: auto; display: block">
         </div>
     </li>